codeananda/sequence_classification_pytorch/README.md

 This portfolio is a work in progress.
 It probably won't be in perfect condition when you read it.
 But I hope it gives you an idea of the quality of my work and what I can do.
 Also, if you're really interested, you can go through every commit to see exactly how I created each project!

 If you are interested in working together, please reach out via my [Upwork profile](https://www.upwork.com/freelancers/~01153ca9fd0099730e) or email me at: adamdmurphy4 [at] gmail [dot] com

+# PyTorch and TensorFlow

+This project was initially completedin TensorFlow with help from my mentor [Waylon Flinn](https://github.com/waylonflinn).
+Waylon wrote a custom attention-based LSTM model which provided a significant gain in performance over vanialla LSTMs.

+This repo currently contians only PyTorch code as I thought converting this project to PyTorch would be a good way to learn the library.
+Moreover, I was interested in implementing attention-based architectures using Torch since they have built-in Attention modules (unlike TensorFlow).